• Skip to primary navigation

 Rhubarb Sour Cream Pie with Crumb Topping

 Sour cream rhubarb pie with crumb topping is a sweet and tangy dessert that combines the unique tartness of rhubarb with the creamy richness of sour cream.
+The filling for this pie is made by combining diced rhubarb, sugar, sour cream, and other ingredients, and pouring the mixture into a prepared pie crust.

 Then it gets topped with a crumbly streusel topping made of flour, oats, sugar, butter, and orange zest.
 The crumb topping provides a crunchy texture and extra sweetness that complements the tangy and tart flavors of the pie filling.